 Winter in the Norwegian Arctic is a very special time, and there's nowhere better to experience it than Tromsø.

 You could be forgiven for thinking city life in Norway shuts down during the winter.
-City streets are quieter because Norwegians flock to their cabins in the mountains or to the Spanish costas.
+City streets are quieter because Norwegians flock to their cabins in the mountains or to the Spanish coast.
 Even big cities can appear like ghost towns.

 Polar Night Half Marathon